NIS2 in Germany

 The BSI can register essential and important entities as well as DNS registries on its own powers.
 For this, the BSI may request documents and details. §33 (2) (6)

-Some operators defined in §63 must register with the BSI by January 17, 2025, §34, this includes DNS and TLD, Cloud Computing, Data Centers, CDNs, Managed Service Providers and Managed Security Service Providers, Online Marketplaces, Search Engines, Social Networks, when the main establishment in the EU is in Germany.
+Some operators defined in §60 must register with the BSI within three months §34, this includes DNS and TLD, Cloud Computing, Data Centers, CDNs, Managed Service Providers and Managed Security Service Providers, Online Marketplaces, Search Engines, Social Networks, when the main establishment in the EU is in Germany.

 Notifications